telliott99/MyMath/int2+-apps/apple-core.rst

 .. _apple_core:

 ##########
-Apple_core
+Apple core
 ##########

-In this short write-up I want to explore the use of polar coordinates to solve a problem of volume.
+In this section I want to explore the use of polar coordinates to solve a problem of volume.
 This is the shape known as "the cored apple", shown in the figure (from Adams et al.).

 .. image:: /figs/apple_core.png
    :scale: 50 %